bueltge/debug-objects/readme.txt

 == Changelog ==
 = 2.1.13 () =
 * Add new output for current hooks
+* Add list of all shortcodes and his function to get the output

 = 2.1.12 (02/01/2013) =
 * Add to see data from `$_POST`; `$_GET` and debig backtrace before rewrite; usefull for forms in backend, see [Support Forum Discussion](http://wordpress.org/support/topic/feature-suggestion-to-debug-pre-redirect)